pyeventsourcing/eventsourcing/docs/topics/domain.rst

 domain event.
 It uses the current aggregate ``version`` to create the next version number (by adding ``1``) and uses this value as the ``originator_version`` of the new aggregate event.
-It calls :func:`datetime.now` to create the ``timestamp`` value of the new domain event.
+It calls :func:`datetime.now` to create the ``timestamp`` value of the new domain event, a timezone-aware Python :class:`~datetime.datetime` object

 The :class:`~eventsourcing.domain.Aggregate` class has a nested :class:`~eventsourcing.domain.Aggregate.Event` class.
 It is defined